cdapio/cdap/cdap-docs/reference-manual/source/cli-api.rst

    ``delete preferences workflow [<app-id.workflow-id>]``,"Deletes the preferences of a workflow."
    ``deploy app <app-jar-file> [<app-config>]``,"Deploys an application optionally with a serialized configuration string."
    ``describe app <app-id>``,"Shows information about an application."
+   ``get app <app-id> programs status [of type <program-types>]``,"Command to get status of one or more programs of an application.
+By default, get status of all flows, services, and workers.
+A comma separated list of program types can be specified, which will start all programs of those types.
+For example, specifying ""flow,workflow"" will get status of all flows and workflows in the application."
    ``get endpoints service <app-id.service-id>``,"Lists the endpoints that a service exposes."
    ``get flow live <app-id.flow-id>``,"Gets the live info of a flow."
    ``get flow logs <app-id.flow-id> [<start-time>] [<end-time>]``,"Gets the logs of a flow."